YOU HAVE SELECTED

 - NEC Chapter 7: Special Conditions

-The course includes periodic multiple choice quiz questions throughout each section, to help the student measure his or her comprehension of the topic and to ensure adequate understanding of each section.
+The course for MA electricians includes periodic multiple choice quiz questions throughout each section, to help the student measure his or her comprehension of the topic and to ensure adequate understanding of each section.
 These quiz questions are placed periodically throughout the video modules.
 There is no minimum score required on the quiz questions; instead, if you select the wrong answer, the correct answer will be given, and an excerpt of code is shown citing where that topic is covered.

 The course concludes with a 50-question multiple choice 'final exam,̓ which will ensure that the student has a thorough understanding of the entire course.
 If the student answers any of the questions incorrectly, the course will review the specific area of code with the student to improve understanding of that particular topic.
 Again, there is no minimum score required on the final exam.